Qt

 \section2 Singleton

-\c{pragma Singleton} declares the component defined in the QML document as
+\c{pragma Singleton} declares the component defined at the root of the QML

 \keyword QML.ListPropertyAssignBehavior